The study plan

 Printing a study plan

 You can print your study plan on paper or save it as a PDF file.
 The print will display the status of the study plan as well as scheduled and completed studies.
-Note that for the time being, study drafts are not displayed in print-outs.
+Note that for the time being, study drafts are not displayed in print-outs even thought the number of credits is counted towards the total.

 Copy as a new plan

-With this function you can copy the open study plan as a basis for a new study plan.
+With this function you can copy the open study plan as a base for a new study plan.
 This can be useful for example when you want to compare how your study plan would change with different selections of subjects/courses.
 When you create a new study plan with this function it will have the name COPY.
+Please note that you must change the copy to primary if you want to use the study plan ie. for registering to teaching.

 Basic functions

-Your study plan will list all the modules and courses that you need to complete in order to graduate.
+Your study plan will list all the modules and mandatory courses that you need to complete in order to graduate.
 Elective and optional studies also have their own section in the study plan, which, however, contains no pre-filled modules or courses.
-Sisu marks the courses that you have completed with a laurel wreath icon and includes the grade.
-A completed course will be displayed in Sisu within 24 hours from the time the teacher has completed its assessment in the system.
+Sisu marks the courses that you have completed with a wreath icon and the grade.
+A completed course will be displayed in Sisu within 24 hours from the time the teacher has registered the assessment in the system.

 Planning compulsory studies

-The study plan displays the pre-filled compulsory courses with their icons.
-You do not need to make any selections for them.
+The compulsory courses are automatically found in the study plan.
+You do not need to make any selections for them in general.

-You can substitute a compulsory course with another course only if you have completed this other course in accordance with the previous degree requirements and under a different code, or if you apply for and are granted permission to substitute the course with studies completed at another institution of higher education.
-See further instructions for substituting studies in the section “Adding missing course credits to your study plan” below.
+You can substitute a compulsory course with another course only 1) if you have completed this other course in accordance with the previous degree requirements and under a different code, or 2) if you apply for and are granted permission to substitute the course with studies completed at another institution of higher education.

 Planning optional studies

 Your study plan contains sections which allow you to freely select studies that you wish to complete.
-There are both sections in your major subject where you can choose among listed courses, as well as other sections for both minor subjects and other optional studies.
+There is a section in your major subject where you can choose among listed courses, as well as another section for both minor subjects and other optional studies.

 To make your selections under a section, click on the heading of the section you wish to open.
-Note that the circular button with the > symbol in front of a heading opens an accordion menu that may be empty.
+Please note that you should click on the text, and not on the arrow.

-By clicking on the heading, a new window opens on the right side.
-At the top of it, you can see detailed instructions provided by your degree programme for making selections in the section at hand, eg. "Select min.
+By clicking on the heading, a panel opens on the right hand side.
+At the top of it, you can see instructions for making the selections in that specific section, eg. "Select min.
 7cr".
 Read the instructions carefully.
-If there are courses or modules listed you can choose from them.
-You make the selections by clicking on the small "switch" at the course or module listed.
+If there are courses or modules listed you can choose between them.
+You select them to the plan by clicking on the small "switch" at the course or module listed.
+They can be removed by clicking on the same switch.
 Finance is selected below.

-If selecting courses freely is allowed, you will find a search field under the small heading "Add to plan" in the window on the right side.
-The course you searched for will be transferred to your study plan when you click on it in the drop-drown menu that opens in the search field.
+If selecting courses freely is allowed, you will find a search field under the small heading "Add to the plan" in the panel on the right hand side.
+The course you searched for will be selected to your study plan when you click on it.
 You can delete this selection by clicking on the recycle bin icon.

 Adding missing course credits to the study plan

 Sisu offers you two functions for searching for courses.
-The first one is the search that opens in the study plan when clicking on a header that allows for freely selected optional courses.
+The first one is the search that opens in the study plan when clicking on a header that allows for freely selected optional courses, such as Optional studies.
 A more versatile search function is available from the top bar, on the “Search” page.

 Searching for courses and study modules in the study plan

-You can use this search function on the "Structure of studies" page.
-The search field will show only if it is possible to add any studies to the section that you have clicked on.
-When doing a search, any selected courses or modules will directly be added to your study plan when you click on them.
+You can use this search function inside your study plan.
+The search field will show only if it is possible to add any freely selected studies to the section that you have clicked on.
+When doing a search, any selected courses will directly be added to your study plan when you click on them.
+Instructions are described further up on this page

 It is recommended that you use the Search page when you wish to do a search using filters.
 The filters available on the Search page include the language of completion, method of completion and the teaching period, among others.
-Please note, that not all information has been transferred to Sisu yet, such as language of completion.
-If you wish, you can also browse courses offered by other universities in the Sisu system.
-Note, however, that you cannot register for courses offered by other universities without the relevant right to study.
+Please note that even though you can browse courses offered by other Sisu-universities, you cannot register for courses offered by other universities through Hanken's Sisu.

 NB!
-Do not register for instruction through the Search page.
-You must always first add your chosen course to your study plan and select the method of completion on the Study calendar page. (from period 2 onwards)
+Do not register for teaching through the Search page.
+Always add the course to your study plan first and select the method of completion in the study plan.

 The course cart

-If you want to "save" courses in Sisu without adding them to your study plan you can use the Course cart function.
+If you want to "save" courses in Sisu without adding them to your study plan you can use the Course cart.
 This is done by doing a search on the Search page.
 When you have found the course you want to save, click on "Add to course cart".
 You can then find the courses in the course cart, which can be found through one of the round symbols in the top menu.
+You can also add courses to the study plan from the course cart via the blue "Add to plan" button found on the left hand side in the study plan.

-You can add new content or content that deviates from the pre-determined structure of the study plan in two ways: either in the free edit mode or by creating a study draft.
-New content or content that deviates from the structure may include the following:
+You can add new content or content that deviates from the pre-determined structure of the study plan in two ways: either in the free edit mode or by creating a study draft

 Use the free edit mode for example when:

-Please note that you should not change the content of a heading after having used the free edit mode.
-If you change you mind later and add another course, for example from the listed ones, the system will tell you your selections deviate from the approval you have gotten and you need to submit another application.
+Please note that you cannot change the content of a heading after having used the free edit mode and applied for approval.
+If you change you mind later and add another course, for example from the listed ones, the system will tell you your selections deviate from the approval you have gotten, and you need to submit another application.
 You should therefore add all the courses you plan to complete under the heading in question before you apply for approval of the deviation.

 When applying for approval for deviating content it is also important that you keep track of the amount of credits in a heading/module (for example 25 credits in a minor subject).
 The free edit mode overrules the set rule for amount of credits in the system, and therefore will not let you know if the amount of credits is too low.